 3.0” h X 12.25” w

-Modern paint generally dissolves off a pot when acetone is applied (cuff griffin pot XXX-XX), but that is not the case here.
-I puddled acetone in the bowl, covered all the surfaces, and the paints remains, even when rubbed with a soft cloth.
 The inside unpainted surfaces of the bowl shows a shadow-like small grid structure like that found on the shelves of some refrigerators.
 The same shadow grid pattern is seen clearly on the flat bottom of the bowl but not the curved outer wall.
 This pattern also does not wash off with acetone.

-I don’t have a clear understanding of these incongruities.
+I don’t have a clear understanding of these marks.
 The bowl is not blushed, which would certify a traditional outdoor firing, but that is true of many Hopi pots that are well-protected from the flame during firing.
 The bowl “rings” when struck by a finger, but not at the pitch of a kiln-fired bowl and the sound is well within the range of other traditionally-fired Hopi bowls in the collection.

 Purchased with a telephone bid from Bunch Auctions, Chads Ford, PA (Receipt on file.)
 Judging from stickers on the bottom, bowl 2015-10 was offered by Skinner at their 5/13/06 auction, but was not sold.